zendframework/zend-inputfilter/docs/book/application-integration/usage-in-a-zend-mvc-application.md

 ### Create Controller

-Using the input-filter in a controller, e.g.
+Using the input filter in a controller, e.g.
 `module/Album/Controller/AlbumController.php`:

 ```php